HomeDing/homeding.github.io/micro.md

-# Implementing a minimalistic UI for usage in Things
+# Implementing a minimalist UI for usage in Things

-There are many use cases where a web-based UI to an internet connected device is needed to provide functionality and services.
+There are many web front end frameworks that offer components that are combined to build the UI and the functionality for specific use cases.
+Some well known are Angular, react and Vue.

+But when implementing on a memory restricted device the size of basis functionality and components becomes the most limiting factor.

+So the framework the HomeDing UI implementation has to be as small as possible and provides only the required functionality to visualize the internal available elements, the actions and their state.

-Therefore, the HomeDing library has implemented a web server that offers the following pages:
+The HomeDing library comes with a web server implementation and a small web site that can be stored in the file system of a ESP8266 base device that offers the following pages:

 * A home page providing a static welcome screen and some further navigation links.
-* A device specific UI that shows the actual state of the elements inside the device and offers triggering actions and modifying settings.
+* A dashboard that presents all active elements and their actual data.
 * A minimal web-based IDE page that allows changing the text based files of the web server including the configuration files.
 * A generic diagram that displays all existing elements and the configured actions in between.